 Starting therapy can often feel like a daunting task and can bring up feelings of anxiety or fear.
-Often, media portrays therapy inaccurately causing some individuals to be unsure about what they are signing up for.
+Often, the media portrays therapy inaccurately causing some individuals to be unsure about what they are signing up for.
 Others are afraid to reach out for help because they are afraid they will be labeled or judged.
 These feelings are NORMAL!
 Reaching out for help takes COURAGE and STRENGTH.
 Much like climbing a mountain.
 Most importantly, you don’t have to do it alone.
 Each session is one small step up your mountain to a happier and healthier YOU!
 Let’s get climbing!

 Achieving a greater understanding of your current obstacles, how your past is impacting your present, and taking the time to reflect and prepare for the future allows you to have a game plan in place when your trail becomes steep or unclear.
-We will begin where you on your trail.
+We will begin where you are on your trail.
 Our mission is to help you achieve the highest level of life fulfillment.
 You will learn the tools to be successful in many aspects of yourself.

 “Most people don't realize that the mind constantly chatters.
 And yet, that chatter winds up being the force that drives us much of the day in terms of what we do, what we react to, and how we feel.”